 Spy Finds is a weekly series that unveils the coolest, under-the-radar products that you haven’t heard of until now.
 Each product is curated by our editors who want to help you discover cool finds you didn’t know you needed.

 I made a pact to myself at the beginning of this year: no more drinking crappy wine.
-I am a wine lover through and through, but during my early twenties, I rarely delved beyond my go-to bottom shelf brands like Sutter Home, Yellow Tail and Barefoot.
-To be quite honest, I was literally known as the guy that would bring Franzia white zinfandel boxed wine to parties in college.
+I am a wine lover through and through, but during my early twenties, I rarely delved beyond my go-to bottom shelf wine brands like Sutter Home, Yellow Tail and Barefoot.
+To be quite honest, I was literally known as the guy that would bring Franzia white zinfandel boxed wine to parties in college, not even bothering with a glass bottle.
 It was a job I took much pride in.
 Now, I look back on those days with a mix of fondness and self-disgust.
 Don’t get me wrong, slapping the bag is a fun pre-COVID party trick I stood by, but, boy oh boy — the hangovers.
 I don’t even want to get started on the Franzia hangovers.

 So, when January 1, 2020 came about and the world was filled with excitement for the new year and unaware of the hellish world to come, I typed up a little resolution list in my Notes app:

 - Only go out to eat once a week maximum